 Your sleep test will take place in a hospital sleep lab or in your own home.
 A sleep test is a non-invasive, overnight test that’s used to diagnose sleep apnoea and other sleep-related conditions.

 Discuss treatment options

 Your doctor will review your sleep test results.
-If you are diagnosed with sleep apnoea, they will write a prescription for CPAP therapy and equipment.
-Read on for treatment options and next steps.
+If you are diagnosed with sleep apnoea, they will write a prescription for sleep apnoea therapy and equipment.

 Who gets sleep apnoea and why?

 It is important to remember anyone can have sleep apnoea – men, women and children.
 It is typically associated with:

 - Drinking alcohol10, particularly before going to sleep

 These include a narrow airway, a small lower jaw or large tonsils, adenoids or tongue, or nasal congestion caused by a deviated septum or nasal polyps.